Jhd9252/jhd9252.github.io/_posts/2022-11-15-Dimensionality-Reduction.md

 There's always been a fundamental perspective of *minimalism*.
 The idea that there exists more satisfaction with less.
 Whether this be with lifestyle, work/life balance, social media, etc.

-There's no surprise that this ideaology has morphed into a technical approach when it comes to data. *Occam's Razor* states that the less moving parts a model has, the better the general performance.
+There's no surprise that this ideology has morphed into a technical approach when it comes to data. *Occam's Razor* states that the less moving parts a model has, the better the general performance.
 Primarily this concerns the model.
 Choosing a simple model that fits the data well, will capture more key insights and features without too much noise.
 Simplicity for general performance.
 The question is, does this *less is more* approach apply to the data itself?

 ## Does this apply to data?
 One may think naively that the more information a model possesses, the better it can make predictions.
 There is a kernel of truth to that statement.
 However on the other end, the more irrelevant features we have, the higher the degradation of performance.
 Termed the **"Curse of Dimensionality"**.